puniverse/comsat/docs/index.md

 final ChannelFuture ch = b.bind(8080).sync();
 ~~~

-`WebActorHandler` needs cookie-based client session tracking only for SSE exchanges; by default it is enabled for all exchanges but it can be disabled in non-SSE cases through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.HttpChannelAdapter.trackSessionOnlyForSSE` system property.
+`WebActorHandler` needs cookie-based client session tracking only for SSE exchanges and by default it is enabled for them but it can be disabled in non-SSE cases through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.HttpChannelAdapter.trackSession` system property (legal values are `sse` and `always`).

+The Netty WebActor backend will always include the `Date` header by default but this behaviour can be configured through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.HttpChannelAdapter.omitDateHeader` system property

 Session duration for the default implementation is 10 seconds but it can be configured through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.DefaultContextImpl.durationMillis` system property.